This article is part of a brand partnership.

 7. You Skip Your Dental Check-Ups

 It’s easy to feel like you don’t need to go to your six-month check-up when you’re not experiencing any pain or bleeding.
 But you need to keep up with your appointments to make sure your mouth is nice and healthy.
 It’s much better to catch a cavity when it’s small than wait until you’re in a ton of pain and need a root canal.
+Try a dentist like Callahan & Klein Dental if you haven’t been in a while.

 If your teeth are too yellowed to be corrected with regular cleanings, you might want to consider snap on veneers.